ameyer95/antidote-1/aec/README.txt

 bench/concrete, and it invokes the above accuracy.py script on each.
 Run `scripts/batch-exp/test_accuracy.sh`.
-The results for the iris, mammography, and cancer datasets should complete in seconds; the mnist variants take far longer, around an hour total on our 4GHz machine.
+The results for the iris, mammography, and cancer datasets should complete in seconds; the mnist variants take far longer, around two hours combined, on our 4GHz machine.
+(Memory is not a limiting factor for concrete training: we used a maximum of 150MB for this).

 The results should match the numbers that appear in the table in the paper.
-The accuracies can be recomputed quickly by pointing scripts/data-wrangle/accuracy.py to the appropriate bench/concrete/*.jsonl file.
+The accuracies can be recomputed quickly by pointing scripts/data-wrangle/accuracy.py to the appropriate bench/concrete/*.jsonl file;
+all can be done with:
+`for F in $(ls bench/concrete/*.jsonl); do echo $F: $(python3 scripts/data-wrangle/accuracy.py $F); done`

+(((TODO include our results for this)))

+Because the memory overhead for this process is negligible (and our tool is single-threaded), you can leave it running and continue to the next section with a new docker container, if you wish to continue immediately.

 #### 2.2.2 Recreating full Benchmarks (Abstract Semantics)

-To produce the results discussed in the paper, we must recreate the experimental setup described in Section 6.1, "Experimental Setup," in which we incrementally increase the amount of poisoning, testing to see for how large of a poisoning amount our tool is able to verify.
+To produce the results discussed in the paper, we must recreate the experimental setup described in Section 6.1, "Experimental Setup," in which we incrementally increase the amount of poisoning, testing to see for how large of a poisoning amount our tool is able to verify robustness.

 For a specific dataset, tree depth, and abstract domain, the script (used in the Getting Started Section) scripts/batch-exp/experiment.sh will perform this iterative experiment.
-Another file, scripts/batch-exp/run_all.sh invokes this experiment script on each of the 20 combinations of depths and datasets.
+Another file, scripts/batch-exp/run_all.sh, invokes this experiment script on each of the 40 combinations of depth, dataset, and domain.
-If you have 800 hours to spare on a 160GB machine, you may run the command:
+If you have 800 hours to spare on a 160GB machine, you may run the following command (although this is not recommended):
 `scripts/batch-exp/run_all.sh 140000 3600`
 which kills any individual execution of bin/main that exceeds 140000MB RAM or runs for longer than 3600 seconds (an hour).
 Since run_all.sh simply repeatedly invokes experiment.sh, this populates the bench/abstract/ directory hierarchy with many .jsonl files.
 (((TODO you may see the results of our execution by unzipping the thing)))

+Note that the memory and time limits are implemented hackily through polling (see `cat scripts/batch-exp/run_with_mem_limit.sh` if interested).
+In particular, the memory limit is based on the amount of *RAM* used by *just this process*, and will not function correctly if the operating system begins swapping some of the data to other virtual memory.
+Accordingly, you should set a limit a bit below the amount of RAM on your system (to accomodate for memory used by the operating system and other processes); we used a 140GB limit on the 160GB machines; a 4GB limit is likely fine on an 8GB machine.
+The memory limit is important to prevent thrashing, etc: without it, our systems tended to hang when runs of Antidote using the "-V" flag took exponential amounts of memory.

 If you give much more modest amounts of resources per run, timeouts and memory- outs happen much sooner, and the experiments finish faster.
 The command